 The surface water drainage system is a combination of douits, ditches, channels, culverts, pipes and 9 pumping stations that take rainwater and any other liquid run-off from the land (a surface water outfall is shown in the image below).
 Many landowners throughout the Island share the responsibility for ensuring that these are kept clear from debris that would otherwise block the flow of water and cause flooding.

 In times of exceptionally heavy rainfall and when the main sewerage system cannot cope with the flows from combined systems (as mentioned above) then ‘stormwater’ (a mixture of rainwater and diluted sewage) overflows into the surface water drainage system.
 Such occurrences are carefully monitored as the frequency of these ‘spills’ is an indication as to the state and adequacy of the foul water network.
-The creation of additional storm storage capability at the new Belle Greve Wastewater Treatment Centre will reduce these instances significantly.
+The creation of additional storm storage capability at the new Belle Greve Wastewater Treatment Centre has reduced these instances significantly.

 There are two options available for the collection of your sewage.
 You can either: